gavv/tagberry/README.md

 *Work in progress!*

-Tagberry is a Qt5 desktop calendar, task manager, and todo list.
+Tagberry is a tag-oriented Qt5 desktop calendar, task manager, and todo list.

 A minimum feature set is implemented so far: